JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/references_and_resolve.md

 # References and Resolve

-<link-summary>PSI references allow for resolving from a symbol usage to its declaration.</link-summary>
+<link-summary>A PSI reference allows for resolving from a symbol usage to its declaration.</link-summary>

 One of the most important and tricky parts in implementing a custom language PSI is resolving references.
-Resolving references gives users the ability to navigate from a PSI element usage (accessing a variable, calling a method, etc.) to the declaration of that element (the variable's definition, a method declaration, and so on).
+Resolving references allows users to navigate from a PSI element usage (accessing a variable, calling a method, etc.) to the declaration of that element (the variable's definition, a method declaration, and so on).

-This feature is needed in order to support the <ui-path>Navigate | Declaration or Usages</ui-path> action invoked by <shortcut>Ctrl/Cmd+B</shortcut> or clicking the mouse button while holding <shortcut>Ctrl/Cmd</shortcut> key, and it is a prerequisite for implementing the [Find Usages](find_usages.md) action, the [Rename Refactoring](rename_refactoring.md) and [Code Completion](code_completion.md).
+This feature is required to support the <ui-path>Navigate | Declaration or Usages</ui-path> action invoked by <shortcut>Ctrl/Cmd+B</shortcut> or clicking the mouse button while holding <shortcut>Ctrl/Cmd</shortcut> key, and it is a prerequisite for implementing [finding usages](find_usages.md), [rename refactoring](rename_refactoring.md), and [code completion](code_completion.md).

 The <ui-path>View | Quick Definition</ui-path> action is based on the same mechanism, so it becomes automatically available for all references that can be resolved by the language plugin.
 To customize the exact document range to show in the popup (e.g., include "surrounding" code or comments), provide [`ImplementationTextSelectioner`](%gh-ic%/platform/lang-api/src/com/intellij/codeInsight/hint/ImplementationTextSelectioner.java) registered in `com.intellij.lang.implementationTextSelectioner` extension point.